-Last week, I wrote a review about Tweaked Audio earbuds.
+Last week, I purchased some Tweaked Audio earbuds.
 They were quality buds, and it made me curious where they were made.
 I discovered they are made in China according to the box they arrived in.
 No surprise there.
 Most small electronic items are made in China these days.
 It made me curious if there were any headphones or earbuds made in the U.S.A. anymore.
 I set out on a journey to research this topic.
 It wasn’t easy, but to my surprise, I found a few options for headphones made in the U.S.A.

 The first company I found was Grado Labs, a family owned company that’s been making headphones since 1982.
 Most of the products that carry the Grado name are made in Brooklyn, NY by a small and friendly staff.
 The only earphone products of theirs that aren’t made in the United States are the iGrado product and all in-ear products.